 Though Michael’s music career began back in high school as a talented trumpet player, once The Stick was in his hands, he didn’t look back.
 The Chapman Stick is the only instrument he now plays and records on.
 The Stick’s magic may well lie in the simplicity of its design: it’s part of the guitar family, and indeed, resembles the neck and head of a guitar, but is played more like a piano with two-handed tapping, and has an incredibly versatile range of sounds.
-The expressive instrument gives players endless possibilities, and Michael has harnessed these with virtuosic effect.
+With powerful, expressive qualities, the instrument provides players with endless possibilities, and Michael has harnessed these with virtuosic effect.

 Hawaii proved to be a musically fertile place for Michael.
-He crossed paths with Carlos Santana while playing a gig on Maui, and Santana was visibly moved by Michael’s music.
+He crossed paths with Carlos Santana while playing a gig on Maui, who was visibly moved by Michael’s music.
 Fresh off the glow of having a personal musical idol respond so well to him, Mick Fleetwood also happened upon Michael during a performance.
-Fleetwood planted the seed that Hawaiian music would sound amazing played on The Stick, and Michael went on to record six albums (some with the help of triple Grammy award winning Steely Dan engineer, Dave Russell) during his time on Maui.
+Fleetwood planted the seed that Hawaiian music would sound amazing played on The Stick, and Michael went on to record six albums (with the help of triple Grammy award winning Steely Dan engineer, Dave Russell) during his time on Maui.

-Michael has since taken The Stick to new heights, recording music in such diverse genres as Jazz, Classic Rock, Latin, Hawaiian, Michael has since taken The Stick to new heights, recording music in such diverse genres as Jazz, Classic Rock, Latin, Hawaiian, Americana, and even Christmas music.
-Michael’s 21st album, ‘Serenity- Peaceful Music on The Chapman Stick’, marked a change in course for his music.
+Michael has since taken The Stick to new heights, recording music in such diverse genres as Jazz, Classic Rock, Latin, Hawaiian, Americana, and even Christmas music.
+Michael’s 21st album, ‘Serenity- Peaceful Music on The Chapman Stick,’ marked a change in course for his music.
 From the cover art featuring the iconic Sedona landmark, Bell Rock to the rich, versatile songs, Michael’s goal was to create a sonically healing experience to evoke soothing simplicity and peaceful relaxation for his listeners.

 Considered for a Grammy nomination, Michael’s 22nd album ‘Serenity II’ is the Billboard Top Ten New Age charting followup album to ‘Serenity’ (2017) that reached #8 on Billboard one week after its release in April 2018 and remained #10 on the ZMR New Age charts for two months during April & May 2018.
-No doubt due to its soothing peaceful tracks, ‘Serenity II’ has been licensed by the C.A.R.E.
+Because of its soothing, peaceful tracks, ‘Serenity II’ has been licensed by the C.A.R.E.
 Channel to play in hundreds of hospitals across the US from 2019 to 2021.

-Michael’s first album in the New Age genre – ‘Serenity’ – enthralled listeners worldwide and continues to receive international acclaim and airplay while introducing many to a little-known instrument capable of astounding expressiveness and versatility.
+Michael’s first album in the New Age genre – ‘Serenity’ – enthralled listeners worldwide and continues to receive international airplay while introducing many to The Stick’s astounding expressiveness and versatility.
 ‘Serenity’ reached #8 on the Zone Music Reporter chart in Sept.
 2017 and was nominated for Best Contemporary Instrumental Album of 2017 by One World Music Radio in the United Kingdom.
 It also gained placements on the ‘Spa’ channels of seven international airlines and the video for the track “Mystic Vista” received a nomination from the Hollywood Music In Media awards in early 2018.

-His albums and music have spread worldwide and continue to receive international airplay.
-His music has been featured on both national and international radio, including “All Things Considered” on NPR.
-He has been featured in many television appearances and he was the subject of an award-winning short documentary by Roy Plisko entitled “Stick Man”, which captured First Place on CurrentTV in May of 2007.
+His albums and music have spread worldwide thanks to international and national airplay including “All Things Considered” on NPR.
+He is a veteran of many television appearances, and he was the subject of an award-winning short documentary by filmmaker Roy Plisko which captured First Place on CurrentTV in May of 2007.

-Decades of articles and references from media, fans, and clients can be viewed at:
+Decades of articles and references from media, fans, and clients can be viewed here or below.